grafana/grafana/contribute/backend/instrumentation.md

 ### Usage

 Grafana uses [OpenTelemetry](https://opentelemetry.io/) for distributed tracing.
 There's an interface `Tracer` in the `pkg/infra/tracing` package that implements the [OpenTelemetry Tracer interface](go.opentelemetry.io/otel/trace), which you can use to create traces and spans.
-To get a hold of a `Tracer` you need to get it injected as a dependency of your service.
+To access `Tracer` you need to get it injected as a dependency of your service.
 Refer to [Services](services.md) for more details.
 For more information, you may also refer to [The OpenTelemetry documentation](https://opentelemetry.io/docs/instrumentation/go/manual/).

 For example: